top of page

 They admitted that there was such a thing as 'occult compensation' which compensated the underlings for being underlings, but it wasn't really a threat so long as it remained sufficiently 'occult.'
 "An Essay Explaining the Alternate Endings of the Book ARGO"

-Andrew Ferguson has a write-up on Lafferty’s unpublished “Johnny Crookedhouse.”
-It draws the reader's attention to the Law of Intellectual Constancy.
+Andrew Ferguson has covered Lafferty’s unpublished "Johnny Crookedhouse," drawing the reader’s attention to the Law of Intellectual Constancy.
 He notes that Lafferty returned to the idea near the end of his career in More Than Melchisedech.
-Ferguson writes, “Though examples are found throughout his work, the only other direct mention of the law of intellectual constancy is as the basis of the unpublished story ‘Johnny Crookedhouse.’”
-Today, I want to consider the Law of Intellectual Constancy and its role in Lafferty's work.
+“Though examples are found throughout his work,” Ferguson writes, “the only other direct mention of the Law of Intellectual Constancy is as the basis of the unpublished story 'Johnny Crookedhouse.'”
+Today, I want to consider the role and significance of the Law of Intellectual Constancy in Lafferty’s work and to suggest that Lafferty readers ought to be attuned to it.

 Like Ferguson, I see examples of the law—unnamed and unmistakable—throughout Lafferty’s stories and novels, both major and minor.
-It appears in the well-known “Eurema’s Dam,” where Lafferty imagines the last of the dolts; and in lesser-known works, such as “I Don’t Care Who Keeps the Cows,” where the law is broken through transhumanist bio-modification.
-In this way, it acts as a strange attractor: pulling some of Lafferty’s unpredictabilities into broader coherence while permuting some of his key motifs, including cultural skepticism and cultural amnesia.
+You can see it in the well-known “Eurema’s Dam,” where Lafferty imagines the last of the dolts; and you can see it in lesser-known works, such as “I Don’t Care Who Keeps the Cows,” where the law is broken.
+It's a strange attractor, pulling Lafferty’s unpredictabilities into broader coherence as he runs permutations on key motifs.
+This includes cultural skepticism and cultural amnesia, both of which are always important to Lafferty.

-It's pretty easy to overlook that Lafferty names the law in two places outside of “Johnny Crookedhouse” and More Than Melchisedech.
+It's pretty easy to overlook that in three places outside of “Johnny Crookedhouse” and More Than Melchisedech Lafferty talks about the law.
 It shows up in Aurelia as the model for the Law of Planetary Constancy.
-The other mention is relevant to this post: the law underpins Lafferty's rejected Esquire article, “Notes from the Golden Age” (1974).
-Without the explanation of it there, Lafferty wouldn't have his strongest argument for the late 1960s and 1970s being the beginning of a new Golden Age.
+That isn't terribly relevant to this post, nor is its mention in Iron Tongue of Midnight.
+But the third mention is.
+Lafferty goes into detail about it in his unpublished Esquire article, “Notes from the Golden Age” (1974).
+Without the explanation of the Law, he wouldn't have had his strongest argument for the late 1960s and 1970s being the beginning of a new Golden Age, an idea that becomes important to the direction of his In a Green Tree.

-Be warned: what Lafferty does with the law is messy, what he remembers of its origins is muddled, and what he makes of it is subject to variation.
-I’ll discuss the four explicit mentions (the ones I know) in Lafferty and conclude with thoughts on how he adapted the idea.
-I’ll explain how it fits both his fascination with transformational leaps in humanity and his distrust of progress and utopianism—a major generative tension in his fiction—and I’ll put together a précis of where I believe he arrived after decades of experimenting with the idea.
+Be warned: what Lafferty does with the law is messy, what he remembers of its origins is muddled, and what he makes of it is subject to near-constant variation.
+I'll discuss the four explicit mentions (the ones I am aware of) in Lafferty and conclude with thoughts on how he adapted the idea.
+I’ll explain how it fits both his fascination with transformational leaps in humanity and his distrust of progress and utopianism—a central generative tension in his fiction.
+Then I’ll put together a précis of where I believe he arrived after decades of experimenting with the idea.

-A “retired doctor,” Z. J. Steinhard (really Charley O'Malley, a Wreckville con artist), wagers $1000 with a skeptical businessman, R. K. Random.
-The issue being wagered over?
+A “retired doctor,” Z. J. Steinhard (really Charley O'Malley, a Wreckville con artist) and a skeptical businessman, R. K. Random, wager $1000.
+The bet?
 Does a low-class criminal, the seemingly inept Johnny Crookedhouse, have as much latent intelligence as any man?
 Steinhard says that the Law of Intellectual Constancy necessitates it.

 To test the theory, Random hires Johnny at his factory, where Johnny's performance is a series of comical and destructive blunders, reinforcing Random's certainty of winning the bet.
 While appearing to be an accident-prone fool, Johnny's actions are eventually revealed to be a deliberate cover for a sophisticated heist.
 The story concludes with a major robbery of Random's factory.
 Steinhard tells Random how he has been had, and he collects.
 Johnny's incompetence was just a ruse for a Wreckville con called the Pygmalion Clean-out.